polintw/Pensieve/README.md

 `/config/.env.json` : modify necessary info now
   - database connection:

-    modify beneath item to fit your database
+    *modify beneath item to fit your database*

-    "host"<br>
+    1. "host"<br>
-    "user" *with all privilege*<br>
+    2. "user" *with all privilege*<br>
-    "password"<br>
+    3. "password"<br>

-  - jwt secret:
+  - jwt secret

-    use default one or import yours
+      *use default one or import yours*

-  - on Windows
+  - others:
+    *token to your services & path fit your choice*

-    log file path to absolute path if needed
+    >on Windows: log file path to absolute path if needed.

 Then using ORM migrate database :